xTrayambak/kaleidoscope/README.md

 ```

 # Roadmap
-- Add ARM support (I do not own an ARM CPU apart from my phone, if any of you do, please try to add it)
+- Add ARM support (I do not own an ARM CPU apart from my phone.)
-- Add RISC-V support (same as above, I do not own a RISC-V machine)
+- Add RISC-V support (Same as above, I do not own a RISC-V machine)